 “When you have a situation that is a microcosm of the world, where you can work on stuff, where there are trained therapists to help you through, that’s when the healing starts for some people,” she says.
 The program had a strict regimen that provided structure “that we couldn’t give him at home because he rebelled against it.”

 Decades ago, Barr struggled with her own addiction.
 She began abusing alcohol and drugs at age 13, she says.
 Around age 25, she finally asked for help and was taken to a recovery house in North Hollywood that kept its patients busy.
 When not attending group therapy and courses, “we raked, swept up, cleaned bathrooms, peeled potatoes,” she recalls.
 “I don’t think they do that these days” in treatment.

 She says that, as with Max, a key to her recovery was the structure.
 Before arriving, “I didn’t know how to live,” she says, adding that she didn’t realize there was a different way to live until she got sober.
 “Having that experience of living differently is what changes us.”

 Like other people his age, Max is “trying to find his way,” Barr says.
 “He’s still searching for what works for him” and trying to make friends.
 Although he is not on opioids, “his struggle with addiction and mental illness may never be over,” she says.
 “He’s 22 and sober and for me that’s good enough.
 He’s on his own journey now.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.